Oregon State University–Cascades: Student life

 Bend is Central Oregon's largest city and the seventh largest in the state.
 Bend lies between the Cascade Mountains and the Central Oregon high desert plateaus.
 The city, which started out as a lumber town when it was established in 1905, has become a tourist hub for outdoor recreation enthusiasts and beer-lovers alike, with dozens of hiking/biking trails and breweries.
 Mount Bachelor ski resort is also a popular tourist destination, and just 30 minutes from the cascades campus, providing students with easy access to the mountain.

-The Oregon State Cascades Campus is located a short drive away from Mount Bachelor, the Factory Outlets, and the Les Schwab Amphitheater.
+The Oregon State Cascades Campus is located a short drive away from Mount Bachelor, the Factory Outlets, and the Hayden Homes Amphitheater.
 For students who are confined to campus, OSU Cascades offers over 20 student organizations and clubs that range from athletics to academics.

 Because of the location of the school, near Mount Bachelor and the Three Sisters Wilderness, many clubs focus on outdoor activities provided by these locations.